lottekoblens/progressive-web-apps-2122/README.md

 The ${barcode} is a dynamic value.
 It's get from the barcode scanner or from the value the user fills in in the search input field.

+## Job Story - Service Worker

+* If I have looked up or scanned a product, I want this product to be saved so that I can view it when I'm online.

 ## :clipboard: Assessment

 In this course we convert the client side web application, made during the Web App From Scratch course, into a server side rendered application.
 We also add functionalities based on the Service Worker and turn the application into a Progressive Web App.
 Finally we’ll implement a series of optimisations to improve the performance of the application.